1 794 specimens of herbarium leaves, fruits,

 instruments of Dmitry Fedulov.
 The office of Alexander Kohts with authentic furniture, books, and personal belongings.

-The collection includes 20 325 specimens.
+20 325 specimens.
 It was started by Alexander Kohts in the

 early 20th century.
 Among the earliest arrivals is a collection of marine